 If you had psoriasis before PsA, then you may also need therapies to help alleviate skin rashes and nail problems.
 Possible treatment options include corticosteroids, light therapy, and prescription ointments.

 The most common side effects of biologics are skin reactions (such as redness and rash) at the site of the injection.
 Because biologics control your immune system, you may also be at an increased risk for developing infections.

 Less common, but serious, side effects include:

 - worsening psoriasis

 - lupus-like symptoms (such as muscle and joint pain, fever, and hair loss)

 Talk to your rheumatologist about these possible side effects, and monitor your condition carefully.
 Call right away if you suspect you’re having an adverse reaction to your medications.

-Though the effects on fetuses aren’t quite understood, there is the possibility of complications with pregnancy.
-Depending on the severity of PsA, some doctors recommend ceasing treatment during pregnancy.
+Though the effects on a developing baby aren’t quite understood, there is the possibility of complications with pregnancy.
+Depending on the severity of PsA, some doctors recommend stopping treatment during pregnancy.

 Still, it’s important to remember that biologics are just one part of your long-term PsA management plan.
 Talk to your doctor about lifestyle changes and other medications that can help.